MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 ## Best practices

-In general, we recommend deploying Microsoft 365 Apps from the cloud with [Microsoft Intune](/mem/intune/apps/apps-add-office365) or through [Microsoft Endpoint Configuration Manager]((deploy-microsoft-365-apps-configuration-manager.md).
-This reduces the complexity of configuring the installation as well as updating the local source files on a regular base.
+In general, we recommend deploying Microsoft 365 Apps from the cloud with [Microsoft Intune](/mem/intune/apps/apps-add-office365) or through [Microsoft Endpoint Configuration Manager](deploy-microsoft-365-apps-configuration-manager.md).
+This reduces the complexity of configuring the installation as well as having to the local shares on a regular base.

 The steps in this article are based on the following approach: